tock/tock/doc/wg/README.md

 ## Motivation

-Tock relies on contributions from developers across a variety of organizations, physical distance, time zones, and engagement.
-It has also grown large in scope.
-This has resulted in strain on maintainers to regularly keep up with contributions while ensuring quality and important global policies like safety and security.
-It has also resulted in contributors' work going unaddressed for long periods of time.

 Tock encompasses a large and varied set of subsystems, architectures, focus areas, libraries, ancillary tools, and documentation.
 Most contributors have expertise and stake in a subset of these.
 Moreover,